hashicorp/terraform-registry-address/README.md

 // }
 ```

-Please note that the `ParseProviderSourceString` is **NOT** equipped
-to deal with legacy addresses such as `aws`.
-Such address will be parsed
-as if provider belongs to `hashicorp` namespace in the public Registry.

 ## Legacy address

 A legacy address is by itself (without more context) ambiguous.
 For example `aws` may represent either the official `hashicorp/aws`
 or just any custom-built provider called `aws`.

+Such ambiguous address can be produced by Terraform `<=0.12`.
+You can
+just use `ImpliedProviderForUnqualifiedType` if you know for sure
-If you know the address was produced by Terraform <=0.12 and/or that you're
+the address was produced by an affected version.
-dealing with a legacy address, the following sequence of steps should be taken.

-(optional) Parse such legacy address by `NewLegacyProvider(name)`.
+If you do not have that context you should parse the string via
+`ParseRawProviderSourceString` and then check `addr.IsLegacy()`.

+### What to do with a legacy address?

 Ask the Registry API whether and where the provider was moved to